sagemath/sage/src/doc/en/developer/trac.rst

 If you manage to fix a bug or enhance Sage you are our hero.
-See :ref:`chapter-walkthrough` for making changes to the Sage source code, uploading them to the Sage trac server, and finally putting your new branch on the trac ticket.
+See :ref:`chapter-walkthrough` for making changes to the Sage source code, uploading them to the Sage trac server, and finally putting your new branch on the github issue.

 .. image:: ticket_badges.png